-Again, we looked at our sales stats from Oct 1st 2015 – Jan 31st 2016 and you can see the results below.
-This pie chart is the % of each Gonzalez model against other Gonzalez models in that time period.
+Again, we looked at our sales stats from 2019 (Jan-Dec) and you can see the results below.
+This chart is the % of each Gonzalez model against other Gonzalez models in that time period.

 There are some factors to consider when looking at these stats:

-- We sell a lot, and I mean a LOT of Gonzalez RC #1.5 to music services etc who want a reliable reed at a good price, this does somewhat skew the figures above.
+- We sell a fair amount of Gonzalez RC #1.5 to music services etc who want a reliable reed at a good price, this does somewhat skew the figures above.

 - If you compare from strength #2 upwards it gets a lot closer and we’re seeing growth in the FOF and GD especially for advancing players as they suit a lot of the mouthpieces being sold these days.
 (Vandoren M30/Vandoren BD5/Weinberg etc)

-The staff will help you with your choices but note that the Gonzalez cane is more vibrant than the Vandoren cane and in many of their varieties they offer a stronger reed (except on the RC range, and to a degree the Classic range) so therefore we recommend you choose a half strength less than your usual choice.
+The staff will help you with your choices but note that the Gonzalez cane is arguably more vibrant than the Vandoren cane we feel more consistent.
+In many of their varieties they offer a stronger reed (except on the RC range, and to a degree the Classic range) so therefore we recommend you choose a half strength less than your usual choice if trying FOF or GD.
 We have a Gonzalez reed strength contact form you can use for advice on which type and which strength would be suitable for you.